JScott/cardboard-controls/README.md

 If you're working on iOS then you might want to look into replacing Google's SDK with [rsanchezsaez's CardboardSDK-iOS](https://github.com/rsanchezsaez/cardboardsdk-ios).
 It ports the Android code to iOS with nearly feature parity.

 If neither of those work, you might want to look into the [Durovis Dive Plugin Package](https://www.durovis.com/sdk.html) as a last resort.
 You will also not be able to use controls that rely on Google's API, such as the Raycast Gaze.

-# Usage

-When you import [the latest package](https://github.com/JScott/cardboard-controls/releases/latest), just add the `CardboardControlManager` prefab to the root of your scene.
-Now you can start using the API which is documented in [the DemoScene code](https://github.com/JScott/CardboardSDK-Unity/blob/master/CardboardControl/DemoScene/ExampleCharacterController.cs).